Learning Beyond the Classroom

 At NGFS, we take learning outside the classroom.
 From our campus garden to spelunking the Lost Sea cave in Tennessee; our students are aware of their obligations as responsible local and global citizens.

 From preschool -12th grade, NGFS students are challenged to get involved and get outside!
-Beginning in third grade, our classes take fall and spring trips to enhance their classroom work and support the development of independence, adaptability, compassion, resiliency, and social responsibility.
+Beginning in the third grade, our classes take fall and spring trips to enhance their classroom work and support the development of independence, adaptability, compassion, resiliency, and social responsibility.
 Studying ecosystems, students may conduct valuable in-class labs.
 But a trip to the Okefenokee Swamp and canoeing through the wetlands instills a new respect for biologically diverse systems.

 We may travel down the road with our lunch or on planes with our passports, but our reasons for going are often the same.
 There are lessons to be learned and people to meet, there are comfort zones that need a bit of stretching, and there is work to do.